openstack/nova/doc/source/devref/filter_scheduler.rst

     --scheduler_available_filters=myfilter.MyFilter
     --scheduler_default_filters=RamFilter,ComputeFilter,MyFilter

-As you see, flag `scheduler_driver` is set up for the `FilterSchedule`, available filters can be specified more than once and description of the default filters should not contain full paths with class names you need, only class names.
+With these settings, nova will use the `FilterScheduler` for the scheduler driver.
+The standard nova filters and MyFilter are available to the FilterScheduler.
+The RamFilter, ComputeFilter, and MyFilter are used by default when no filters are specified in the request.

 Costs and weights
 -----------------